numob/BarcodeScannerLibraryIOS/README.md

 5. Select the package products you need and click `Finish`.

 ## BarcodeScannerView Class
-A SwiftUI class that encapsulates functionality from `DataScannerViewController` `VNBarcodeObservation` APIs using custom logic for selecting and returning barcodes.
+A SwiftUI class that encapsulates functionality from `DataScannerViewController` and `VNBarcodeObservation` APIs using custom logic for selecting and returning barcodes.

 - **Parameters:**
   - `autoscan`: A boolean indicating whether to automatically process codes from capture types (photo, file).
 Optional and defaults to true.
   - `restrictedArea`: A `CGSize` that determines the area on the view that can recognize barcodes, centered in the view.
 Optional and defaults to `CGSize(width: 200, height: 200)`.
+  - `isCenterIconVisible`: A boolean that determines if the icon indicating the center of the view shows or not.
+Optional and defaults to true.
   - `alignment`: The alignment of the content within the view.
 Optional and defaults to `.bottom`.
   - `didScannedCodes`: A callback function that handles the recognized barcodes and the capture type.
 The callback provides two parameters:
     - `capture`: The capture type, which indicates the source of the barcode capture (camera or file) and additional information such as whether the barcode is in the center of the view.
-    - `barcodes`: An array of `Barcode` objects recognized from the DataScannerViewController.
+    - `barcodes`: A set of `Barcode` objects recognized from the DataScannerViewController.
 The object contains the following properties:
+      - `id`: A UUID representing the unique identifier of the barcode.
       - `payloadString`: The string representation of the barcode's payload.
       - `symbology`: The symbology type of the barcode, which can be either a known symbology or unknown.
-      - `scannedCode`: The raw `RecognizedItem` from DataScannerViewController, if available.
-      - `processedCode`: The `VNBarcodeObservation` from Vision, if available.
-  - `label`: A view builder that provides allows for custom modifiers for the media button displayed on the `BarcodeScannerView`.
+  - `label`: A view builder that allows for custom modifiers for the media button displayed on the `BarcodeScannerView`.

 ### Example:
 ```swift
 // minimum configuration
 BarcodeScannerView(
     didScannedCodes: { capture, barcodes in